Ingest and Retrieve Data on Managed Weaviateprivate

 Step 6: Rerank Candidates

 Hybrid and vector search return a recall set: the top N candidates that look promising.
-For higher-stakes use cases like RAG context selection or end-user search UIs where the quality of the top three results matters most, run a second pass through a reranker to re-score the candidates with a more expensive, higher-precision cross-encoder.
+For uses like RAG context selection or search UIs where top results need additional precision, run a second pass through a reranker to re-score candidates with a higher-precision cross-encoder.

-DigitalOcean Serverless Inference exposes a /rerank endpoint that takes a query plus the candidate documents (as plain strings) and returns a re-ordered list of indices with relevance scores.
+DigitalOcean Serverless Inference exposes a /rerank endpoint that takes a query and candidate documents (as plain strings) and returns a re-ordered list of indices with relevance scores.

 curl -X POST "$DO_INFERENCE_URL/rerank" \